Food Scraps Pickup Program FAQ

 Is it ok to put food scrap bags inside regular trash bags?

-No, the food scrap bags will not be identified for separation from the trash if they are inside a regular trash bag.
+No. The food scrap bags will not be identified for separation from the trash if they are inside a regular trash bag.
+Food scrap bags go inside your trash cart or dumpster, NOT on the lid.

-How do I store the bags before use?
+How do I store the food scrap bags before use?

 When do food scrap bags expire?
-What do I do with expired bags?
+What do I do with expired food scrap bags?

 It is recommended you use your food scrap bag supply within a year of your order date.